Ralf Rocchigiani

-Ralf Rocchigiani (born 13 February 1963) is a boxer from Duisburg-Hamborn in Germany.
-He is the older brother of former two-division world champion of boxing, Graciano Rocchigiani.
+Ralf Rocchigiani (born 13 February 1963) is a German former professional boxer who competed from 1983 to 1999.
+He held the World Boxing Organisation (WBO) cruiserweight title from 1995 to 1997.
+At regional level, he held the German title twice between 1985 and 1994.
+He is the older brother of former two-division world champion boxer, Graciano Rocchigiani.

+Professional career

-He became a professional boxer in 1983 and won the German Cruiserweight championship in 1985.
-He failed in two attempts to win the European Boxing Union Light Heavyweight championships.
-He also failed to take the WBO Cruiserweight championship from Tyrone Booze in 1992.
+He became a professional boxer in 1983 and won the German cruiserweight championship in 1985.
+He failed in two attempts to win the European Boxing Union light heavyweight championships.
+He also failed to take the WBO cruiserweight championship from Tyrone Booze in 1992.

-He finally won the WBO Cruiserweight championship on June 10, 1995, and held it for more than two years.
-He won the vacant title by scoring a technical knockout over Carl Thompson and defended it six times.
+He finally won the WBO cruiserweight championship on June 10, 1995, and held it for more than two years.
+He won the vacant title by scoring a technical knockout over Carl Thompson, and defended it six times including against Bash Ali.
 He lost the title in a rematch with Thompson in 1997 and retired from boxing in 1999.
 Rocchigiani was contractually signed to German boxing promoter Klaus-Peter Kohl and his company "Universum Boxpromotions."
 He was trained by Fritz Sdunek.

-Today Ralf Rocchigiani owns a bar on the Savignyplatz in Berlin and also served as a trainer for his brother Graciano Rocchigiani.